Alexandria Technical and Community College

-- The college is recognized as a national leader in advanced technical skills and transfer education.
+- The college is recognized as a national leader in advanced technical skills education.

 - Most programs include hands-on, student-centered, experiential learning.

 - Students receive outstanding personal attention.

 - Highest graduation rate of all Minnesota public two-year colleges.

 - A rich history includes exceptional instruction, high academic expectations and extensive partnerships with local, state, national, and international businesses and industries.